 A man who looked old enough to have witnessed the Spanish invasion sat on a park bench.
 Steam rose from under the lid of the ancient clay pot resting on his rickety cart.

 The odor of corn flour, chocolate, and cinnamon made my stomach rumble.

 Raven walked over to him.
 “Buen día, abuelo.
 Dos por favor.”
 Good day, Grandfather.

 The old man nodded and filled two styrofoam cups with champurrado.
 While she paid I scanned the square and the street behind us.
 No one.

 Raven handed me a cup and sipped her own, letting out a small sigh as she the perfectly blended flavors worked their magic.

 “Dad, do we have a plan besides finding breakfast and a place to sleep?”

+I sipped the thick drink carefully to avoid burning my tongue.
 “Not unless you want to do anything else, Kid.”